-The climate change boundary is currently under vigorous discussion as the international community approaches the 15th Conference of the Parties to the UNFCCC in Copenhagen in December 2009.
-There is a growing convergence towards a "2 °C guardrail" approach, that is, containing the rise in global mean temperature to no more than 2 °C above the pre-industrial level.
-The consideration of this guardrail is based on a combination of analytical and political arguments, taking into account (i) the scientific projections of the respective climate damages to be expected at various levels of global warming, (ii) value judgments on the (non-) acceptability of such impacts, and (iii) political considerations of what is perceived as a realistic target given the predicament humanity is facing today due to already committed global warming.
+value judgments on the (non-) acceptability of such impacts, and (iii) political considerations of what is perceived as a realistic target given the predicament humanity is facing today due to already committed global warming.
 It needs to be emphasized, however, that significant risks of deleterious climate impacts for society and the environment have to be faced even if the 2°C line can be held (Richardson et al. 2009).

-The approach we present here of defining a climate change boundary (described below) is based on our scientific understanding on what is required to avoid the crossing of critical thresholds that separate qualitatively different climate system states.
-As a matter of fact, the boundary so identified gives a high probability that the 2 °C guardrail is also respected (Hare and Meinshausen 2006).

-The climate change boundary proposed here aims at minimising the risk of highly non-linear, possibly abrupt and irreversible, Earth System responses (NRC 2002; IPCC 2007b) related to one or more thresholds, the crossing of which could lead to the disruption of regional climates (Lenton et al. 2008), trigger the collapse of major climate dynamics patterns such as the thermohaline circulation (Clark et al. 2002), and drive other impacts difficult for society to cope with, such as rapid sea level rise.
+The approach we present here of defining a climatechange boundary (described below) is based on our scientific understanding of what is required to avoid the crossing of critical thresholds that separate qualitatively different climate system states.
+As a matter of fact, the boundary so identified gives a high probability that the 2°C guardrail is also respected (Hare and Meinshausen 2006).
+The climate-change boundary proposed here aims at minimizing the risk of highly non-linear, possibly abrupt and irreversible, Earth System responses (National Research Council (NRC) 2002, IPCC 2007b) related to one or more thresholds, the crossing of which could lead to the disruption of regional climates (Lenton et al. 2008), trigger the collapse of major climate dynamics patterns such as the thermohaline circulation (Clark et al. 2002), and drive other impacts difficult for society to cope with, such as rapid sea-level rise.
 The risk of crossing such thresholds will rise sharply with further anthropogenically driven deviation from the natural variability of the Holocene climate.

-We propose a dual approach to defining the planetary boundary for climate change, using both atmospheric CO2 concentration and radiative forcing as global-scale control variables.
-We suggest boundary values of 350 ppm CO2 and 1 W m-2 above pre-industrial level, respectively.
-The boundary is based on (i) an analysis of the equilibrium sensitivity of the climate system to greenhouse gas forcing; (ii) the behaviour of the large polar ice sheets under climates warmer than those of the Holocene (Hansen et al. 2008); and (iii) the observed behaviour of the climate system at a current CO2 concentration of about 387 ppm and +1.6 W m-2 (+0.8/-1.0 W m-2) net radiative forcing (IPCC 2007a)).
+We propose a dual approach to defining the planetary boundary for climate change, using both atmospheric $CO_2$ concentration and radiative forcing as global-scale control variables.
+We suggest boundary values of 350 ppm CO2 and 1 W m-2 above the pre-industrial level, respectively.
+The boundary is based on (i) an analysis of the equilibrium sensitivity of the climate system to greenhouse gas forcing, (ii) the behavior of the large polar ice sheets under climates warmer than those of the Holocene (Hansen et al. 2008), and (iii) the observed behavior of the climate system at a current CO2 concentration of about 387 ppm and +1.6 W m-2 (+0.8/-1.0 W m-2) net radiative forcing (IPCC 2007a).

-Climate sensitivity, as estimated by the current suite of climate models, includes only "fast feedbacks" such as changes in water vapour, clouds and sea ice, and yields a value of $\sim 3^{\circ}$ C (range: 2 - 4.5 °C) for a doubling of atmospheric CO2 concentration above pre-industrial levels (IPCC 2007a).
-Inclusion of "slow feedbacks" such as decreased ice sheet volume, changed vegetation distribution and inundation of continental shelves, gives an estimated climate sensitivity of $\sim 6$ °C (range: 4 - 8 °C) (Hansen et al. 2008).
+Climate sensitivity, as estimated by the current suite of climate models, includes only "fast feedbacks" such as changes in water vapor, clouds, and sea ice, and yields a value of ~ $3^{\circ}$ C (range: 2-4.5°C) for a doubling of atmospheric CO2 concentration above pre-industrial levels (IPCC 2007a).
+Inclusion of "slow feedbacks" such as decreased ice sheet volume, changed vegetation distribution, and inundation of continental shelves, gives an estimated climate sensitivity of ~ 6°C (range: 4-8° C) (Hansen et al. 2008).
 Thus, the current suite of climate models may significantly underestimate the severity of long-term future climate change for a given concentration of greenhouse gases.